datischris/UB-ACM-Cookie-Clicker/README.md

 # Welcome to UB ACM's first Hacknight for Fall 2023
-This is the working implementation of Cookie Clicker
+This is the working implementation of the cookie clicker

 # In this repo you will find
 1. index.html